7 still missing after Beirut blast: Lebanon army

 "Search and rescue operations will not stop until the missing are found," said army spokesman Elias Aad during a press conference.

-There are still "seven missing people: three Lebanese nationals whose relatives have submitted DNA samples, four Syrian nationals and one Egyptian national," he told reporters.
+There are still "seven missing people: three Lebanese nationals whose relatives have submitted DNA samples, three Syrian nationals and one Egyptian national," he told reporters.

 The army spokesman said the figure was compiled from data submitted by the country's Internal Security Forces, in coordination with the Red Cross.